merlinrabens/iota-node/README.md

 Dockerized IOTA Full Node
 =========================

-## Install
-`docker build -t bluedigits/iota-node .`
+This is a dockerized node for IRI, the IOTA reference implementation.

 ## Run
+Basically, you have two options for managing your neighbors:
+ * Manage them on your own (static neighbors file)
+ * Let Nelson do the work for you and just run IRI.
+Read about Nelson here: https://github.com/SemkoDev/nelson.cli

+We assume that you want to run IRI with Nelson managing your neighbours, as this option has some advantages.

+#### Prerequisites
 1. Create a folder for IRI's data, e.g. `/iri/data`
 2. Create a folder for IRI's config, e.g. `/iri/conf`

+#### Option 1: Run IRI with Nelson
+1. Invoke _docker run_ as follows:
+`docker run -d --net=host --name iota-node -e API_PORT=14265 -e UDP_PORT=14600 -e TCP_PORT=15600 -v /iri/data:/iri/data bluedigits/iota-node:latest`
+2. Invoke _docker run_ again to spin up a Nelson instance (can be skipped if you want to specify your neighbors manually):
+`docker run -d --net host -p 18600:18600 --name nelson romansemko/nelson -r localhost -i 14265 -u 14600 -t 15600 --getNeighbors`

+#### Option 2: Run IRI with static neighbors
+If you decide to manually manage your peers without Nelson, please do the following.
-3. Create a text file `/iri/conf/neighbors` and specify your neighbors IPs, one neighbor per line.
+1. Create a text file `/iri/conf/neighbors` and specify your neighbors IPs, one neighbor per line.
-4. Invoke docker run as follows:
+2. Call the _docker run_ command as follows:
 `docker run -d --net=host --name iota-node -e API_PORT=14265 -e UDP_PORT=14600 -e TCP_PORT=15600 -v /iri/data:/iri/data -v /iri/conf/neighbors:/iri/conf/neighbors bluedigits/iota-node:latest`

 ## Additional Parameters